shieldworks/aegis/README.md

 ## How Do I Get the Admin Token?

-Unfortunately, this is a work-in-progress at the moment ☹️.
+Unfortunately, this is a work in progress at the moment ☹️.

-As a temporary workaround the **Safe** pod displays the admin token in its logs during the bootstrapping process.
+As a temporary workaround, the **Safe** Pod displays the admin token in its logs during the bootstrapping process.
 Note that this is pretty insecure, and we will remove the log line once we establish a secure way to deliver the admin token.

 ## Where Do I Store the Admin Token?

-Keep the admin token safe; **do not** store it in source control, do not store it on disk as plain text.
-An ideal place to store it is a password manager, or in an encrypted file that only the administrators know how to decrypt.
+Keep the admin token safe; **do not** store it in source control; **do not** store it on disk as plain text.
+An ideal place to store it is a password manager or an encrypted file that only the administrators know how to decrypt.

 ## Project Folder Structure

 **Aegis** is a monorepo.
-Here’s a brief overview of important files and folders:
+Here’s a brief overview of essential files and folders:

 * `./Makefile`: This is the file to install and test things.
 * `README.md`: The very file that you are reading.